SAP-samples/teched2025-DA267/exercises/ex1_create_planning_model/ex1.1_create_DSP_view/README.md

 > [!TIP]
 > Data products, intelligent apps... those are terms that were introduced in the context of SAP Business Data Cloud.
 If you want to learn more based on the working capital insights app example, I can recommend this [learning journey](https://learning.sap.com/courses/bt_bdc/bdc-intro).

-1. Go to the databuilder in [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)
+1. Go to the data builder in [SAP Datasphere](https://trial-bdc-datasphere-3.eu10.hcs.cloud.sap/dwaas-core/index.html)
 ![](https://github.com/SAP-samples/teched2025-DA267/blob/dfa1c77d51d821227bf0e65ee7b8e9adf514a5d6/images/ex1.1_1.png)

 2. Choose your space